ta-data-mexpt/project-data-extraction/README.md

 * The second lesson I had is about soft skills.
 If you wrote a code and you think you can use it, do it.
 After hours trying to wrtie by myself the code, I recall to take a look at the labs I had solved and I found that would be easier to copy the structure of another one instead trying to do everything from the start.

-* Finally I can say that even I could save hours tryi
+* Finally I can say that even I could save hours since the begging, I couldn't get this new experience if I hadn't been through this.
+* I found it hard, but not impossible.